ajaykrixna/EARLY_DETECTION_OF_LEARNING_DISABILITIES_DYSGRAPHIA_AND_DYSCALCULIA/README.md

-# Learning Disability Detection System
+# NEUROSENSE - Learning Disability Detection System

 AI-powered early detection of Dysgraphia and Dyscalculia with multi-language support.